CSI Ellis Memorial Church

-Ellis Memorial Church is a church affiliated with the Church of South India in the C.S.I Compound, Dharapuram (Tamil Nadu), India.
-It was built in the 19th century by Rev. J.J.
-Ellis and rebuilt again with the status of a cathedral by the British in 1893.
+Ellis Memorial Church is a church affiliated with the Church of South India in the CSI Compound, Dharapuram (Tamil Nadu), India.
+It was built in the 19th century by Rev. J. J. Ellis and rebuilt again with the status of a cathedral by the British in 1893.
 It was designed in the Neo-Gothic style favoured by British architects of the late 19th-century.